Joseph Guiraud

-Joseph Guiraud (Espéraza, 14 January 1929-Carcassonne, 17 April 2020), is a French former rugby league player who played as centre, halfback and five-eights and later, coach.
+Joseph Guiraud (Espéraza, 14 January 1929 – Carcassonne, 17 April 2020) was a French rugby league player who played as centre, halfback and five-eights and later, coach.

 Career

 He played for several clubs during his career. debuting for Lézignan, later, joining Carpentras and Montpellier before joining Toulouse for a French Championship in 1965, finally ending his career for Limoux with a second French Championship title in 1968.

 Thanks to his club-level performances, he represented France between 1956 and 1961, taking part at the 1960 Rugby League World Cup.

 Personal life

 Outside the pitch, he worked as wine-grower.